gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The basic function of ``gnatchop`` is to take a file with multiple units and split it into separate files.
-The boundary between files is reasonably clear, except for the issue of comments and pragmas.
+The boundary between units is reasonably clear, except for the issue of comments and pragmas.
 In default mode, the rule is that any pragmas between units belong to the previous unit, except that configuration pragmas always belong to the following unit.
 Any comments belong to the following unit.
-These rules almost always result in the right choice of the split point without needing to mark it explicitly and most users will find this default to be what they want.
-In this default mode it is incorrect to submit a file containing only configuration pragmas, or one that ends in configuration pragmas, to ``gnatchop``.
+These rules almost always result in the right choice of the split point without you needing to mark it explicitly and you'll likely find this default to be what you want.
+In this default mode, you may not submit a file containing only configuration pragmas, or one that ends in configuration pragmas, to ``gnatchop``.

-However, using a special option to activate 'compilation mode', ``gnatchop`` can perform another function, which is to provide exactly the semantics required by the RM for handling of configuration pragmas in a compilation.
+However, using a special switch to activate 'compilation mode', ``gnatchop`` can perform another function, which is to provide exactly the semantics required by the RM for the handling of configuration pragmas in a compilation.
-In the absence of configuration pragmas (at the main file level), this option has no effect, but it causes such configuration pragmas to be handled in a quite different manner.
+In the absence of configuration pragmas at the main file level, this switch has no effect, but it causes such configuration pragmas to be handled in a very different manner.

-First, in compilation mode, if ``gnatchop`` is given a file that consists of only configuration pragmas, then this file is appended to the :file:`gnat.adc` file in the current directory.
+First, in compilation mode, if you give ``gnatchop`` a file that consists of only configuration pragmas, it appends this file to the :file:`gnat.adc` file in the current directory.
 This behavior provides the required behavior described in the RM for the actions to be taken on submitting such a file to the compiler, namely that these pragmas